traas-stack/.github/profile/README.md

 ## Hi there

-TRaaS (Technological Risk-defense as a Service) is a green, stable and intelligent technical risk prevention and control solution.
-TRAaaS pays attention to the stability risks that may arise during the entire R&D operation and maintenance process, and provides stability risk prevention and control solutions from the aspects of process system, cultural promotion, technical solutions, and platform systems, so as to realize active risk discovery and self-recovery capabilities, and help business high-quality growth.
+TRaaS (Technological Risk-defense as a Service) is a comprehensive solution for modern Site Reliability Engineering, which prevents and solves all kinds of potential faults and stability risks that arise during the whole software lifetime.

-TRAaaS is an immune system that combines the entire distributed architecture and technical risk capabilities.
-It combines high availability and financial security capabilities with AIOps to enable the system to achieve self-healing from failures.
-In addition, TRAaaS also has the following six characteristics:
+Our main interests lie in the following areas:
+* The observability platform that provides various runtime detail of IT infrastructures and businesses.

-* Unified change management and control, intelligent change risk defense;
+* Data-driven and intelligent change control system which prevents potential faults.
-* Standard SOP fault management based on chatops, refined emergency positioning assistance;
-* Intelligent resource capacity scheduling to achieve the optimal balance between stability and cost;
+* Auto-scaling and related facilities, which achieve the optimal balance between stability and resource consumption.
-* Real-time intelligent real-time verification of trillion-level capital certificates;
+* AIOps infrastructure and its best practice, which aims to improve the efficiency of SREs.
-* Large-scale chaos engineering drives stable technology evolution and promotes technology risk culture;
+* Large-scale chaos engineering and its best practice.
-* AIOps improves operation and maintenance efficiency under controllable risks;